tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 {:unnumbered}

 We would like to thank Chris Patton for his proposal to explore RFC 9261 for attested TLS.
-We would also like to thank Paul Howard and Yogesh Deshpande for their input.
+We would also like to thank Eric Rescorla, Paul Howard, and Yogesh Deshpande for their input.

 # Post-handshake vs Intra-handshake Privacy

-Post-handshake attestation offers better privacy than intra-handshake attestation when the TLS server acts as the Attester.
+From the view of the TLS server, post-handshake attestation offers better privacy than intra-handshake attestation when the server acts as the Attester.
 In intra-handshake attestation, due to the inherent asymmetry of the TLS protocol, a malicious TLS client could potentially retrieve sensitive information from the Evidence without the client's trustworthiness first being established by the server.
 In post-handshake attestation, the server can ask for client authentication and only send the Evidence after successful client authentication.